Skip to main content

 Cold Weather Payment scheme

-The Cold Weather payment scheme is now open.
-It opened on 1 November 2022.
+The Cold Weather Payment scheme will reopen on 1 November 2025.

 You may get a Cold Weather Payment if you’re getting certain benefits or Support for Mortgage Interest.